Bill Lockyer: 1987 tort reform "napkin deal"

-Though it was only Lockyer's "theatrical touch" of writing the agreement on a napkin that made it especially memorable, the "napkin deal" became legendary in the State Capitol.
-Proudly reproducing the original napkin on a poster titled "Tort-Mania 1987", Lockyer and Brown regarded the special interests compromise and conciliation they had arranged as a great legislative accomplishment.
-"The public is better served", Lockyer said at the time, "when these groups are trying to mend rather than tear the fabric of society".
+Though only Lockyer's theatrical touch of writing the agreement on a napkin made it especially memorable, the napkin deal became legendary in the State Capitol.
+Proudly reproducing the original napkin on a poster titled "Tort-Mania 1987."
+Lockyer and Brown regarded the special interests compromise and conciliation they had arranged as a great legislative accomplishment.
+"The public is better served," Lockyer said at the time, "when these groups are trying to mend rather than tear the fabric of society."

-1997–98 "Welfare Reform" Budget and tax-cut "Mega-deal"
+1997–98 "Welfare Reform" budget

-Federal legislation signed by President Clinton in 1996 required California to enact “welfare-to-work” legislation to help welfare recipients move from government assistance to employment and “self-sufficiency”.
-The resulting establishment of a new CalWORKs (California Work Opportunity and Responsibility to Kids) program had a major effect on the state budget, propelling difficult negotiations between the Democratic legislature and conservative Republican governor Pete Wilson.
-As Senate President Pro Tem, Lockyer was a key negotiator in these private negotiations, which, he later recalled to journalist Daniel Weintraub, produced the State's “last... old-fashioned balanced budget,”, linked to a bi-partisan billion-dollar tax "mega-deal", a complex legislative package that cut state income taxes for middle class Californians.
+Federal legislation signed by President Clinton in 1996 required all states to enact “welfare-to-work” legislation to help welfare recipients move from government assistance to employment and “self-sufficiency.”
+The resulting establishment of a new CalWORKs (California Work Opportunity and Responsibility to Kids) program had a major effect on California's budget, propelling difficult negotiations between the Democratic legislature and Republican governor Pete Wilson.
+As Senate President Pro Tem, Lockyer was a key negotiator in these private negotiations, which, he later recalled to journalist Daniel Weintraub, produced the state's “last... old-fashioned balanced budget.”